lpcan/ml_icl/README.md

 - - apply the bright star mask to the image, such that the image is set to 0 where there is a mask
 3. Create the model and load the weights using `model = load_model(model_name=checkpoint-finetuned)`.
 By default, this will look for the checkpoint file in the `checkpoints/` folder, but you can change this with the `path_prefix` argument, like `load_model(model_name=checkpoint-finetuned, path_prefix=path_to_checkpoint_directory)`.

 4. Run the model using `outputs = model(data)`, which will give you an array of Tensorflow Probability distributions.
-To find the mode of each distribution and thus the final predictions, run the below code:
+To find the mode of each distribution (the final predictions) and the 15th and 85th percentiles (uncertainties), run the below code:
 ```python
 x = np.arange(0, 0.6, 0.0005)
 logps = []